Errox/SSWDI/README.md

 This piece of software is made for the fysio project.
 This project includes a webservice and a website.
 Within the webservice, we want to emulate a way of a dutch standard of diagnoses and treatments for those diagnoses.
 It's possible with a API Richard level 2 to fetch data you need.
 But provides a way of a modern standard with GraphQL.
 The website provides a way of having employee's and patients.
 The employee's can create diagnoses and treatments for those diagnoses.
 The patients can view their diagnoses and treatments.

-# To do list:
-- [ ] Make tests for the business rules
-  - [ ] Make tests based on interfaces.

 ## UML Diagrams
 - Package- en klassendiagram voor toepassing van clean (onion) architectuur.
 - Componentdiagram voor het gehele systeem.